Skip to main content

 Recommended Videos

-We are by no means above a good old-fashioned honey-baked ham.
-The gods put sweetness on the pig for a reason.
+We are by no means above a good old-fashioned, store-bought honey-baked ham.
 Yet, cooking a ham on your own tends to be even better, as you can customize the recipe and use a variety of different methods, from an oven or slow cooker to an open flame or smoker.

 How to cook ham in the oven

 It’s tempting to treat a classic dish like ham with a classic cooking approach like popping it into the oven.
-It’s a great way to get even heat and a delicious end product.
-Your house will smell fantastic, trust us.
+The Pioneer Woman has a really simple recipe that includes a yummy glaze, but you can always put your own spin on it like in the version below.
+Using the oven is a great way to get even heat and a delicious end product.
+And, your house will smell fantastic, trust me.

 Ingredients